bandprotocol/bandchain-docs/docs/staking/02-connect-wallet.md

 ### 4. You are now connected to Cosmostation

-Once you have clicked "Approve," you are now connected to Cosmostation.
+Once you have clicked "Approve" you are now connected to Cosmostation.
 You can see the details of your account by clicking on the address button.
 ![account details](/img/staking/account_details.png)